mzlarsson/badgercam/README.md

 1. Clone this repo. `git clone https://github.com/mzlarsson/badgercam.git`
 2. Move into the directory. `cd badgercam`
 3. Install pip dependencies. `pip install -r src/requirements.txt`
+4. Move into web directory. `cd src/web`
+5. Install required node modules. `npm install`
-4. Yay.
+6. Yay.
 We are ready to go!

 Note: If you are doing development it might be nice to create a virtual environment and activating it before running pip install.
-If does sounds like mambo jambo to you, ignore it.
+If that sounds like mambo jambo to you, ignore it.

 ### TL;DR
     git clone https://github.com/mzlarsson/badgercam.git
     cd badgercam
     pip install -r src/requirements.txt
+    cd src/web
+    npm install

 ## Running the sync manually
 1. Move to the directory where you cloned the repo, e.g. `cd ~/Documents/badgercam`